wp-plugins/my-optional-modules/readme.txt

 * 'Jump Around': Enables post navigation using the keyboard.
 * 'Shortcodes': A variety of different shortcodes that provide different functionality.
 * 'Takeover': Different additions that add functionality to your theme.
+* 'Mini loops': ('Takeover' module) display a variety of posts based on different parameters
+* 'Series': ('Takeover' module) append a loop of posts to the bottom of posts based on a meta key
 * 'Passwords': Passwords that rotate on a daily basis to hide content with a shortcode.
 * 'Analytics': Automatic Google analytics installation via UA-ID.
 * 'No Comments': Disable comments site-wide at the click of a button.